 b) Can I use fresh chicken? – You’ll still want shredded chicken, so I recommend doing the following: Use two large chicken breasts (approx 14oz/400g), season and fry both sides to get a nice colour, then fill up with water or chicken stock, pop a lid on and allow to simmer until cooked throughout.
 Depending on the size of breasts this could take between 8-12mins.
 Pop in a bowl and shred with two forks.

-c) Can I make these ahead of time? - If you can, I recommend making fresh, just because sometimes the lime juice/cream cheese can seep into the wraps and make them damp.
-However if you were to make them ahead I recommend tightly covering for up to 24hours in the fridge, then cook as instructed.
-Best to bring them to room temp before frying, just so they heat through properly.
-Also consider an extra 5mins cooking if straight from the fridge.
+c) Can I prepare these ahead of time? – I recommend tightly covering for up to 24 hours in the fridge, then cook as instructed.
+Best to bring them to room temp before cooking, just so they heat through properly.

 e) Calories – calories based on 10 taquitos using 2 cups chicken breast, Mexican cheese blend for the cheese and 1 tbsp vegetable oil for baking.
 No sides included.